cynthiatreger/double-hub-vnet-and-ars/README.md

 # 5. Scenario 1: Spoke-to-Spoke

-Spoke to Spoke communication transits via the CSR NVA BGP peering.
+Spoke to Spoke communications transit via the CSR NVA BGP peering.

 In the *Effective Routes* list of Spoke1VM, Hub2 & Spoke2 ranges (20.0.0.0/16 & 20.3.0.0/16) have NVA1 as next-hop virtual gateway: